tshepang/blog/content/rabbit-hole-2010.md

 I'm still not sure about Aaron Eckhart.
 Not a bad performance at all, but he's too uninteresting.
 I'm also not sure about the lady playing the mother.
-Not bad either, but not too beliavable.
+Not bad either, but not too believable.

 The dialog is quite good and so is the camerawork.
 The great direction easily hides the fact the movie itself is pretty much plotless.